 Orientation Leaders: Orientation Leaders work with incoming new students during the Orientation time period.
 Orientation is designed to welcome and introduce all entering students and their families to Gettysburg College.
 The program helps new students, parents, and family members who are making the transition from their previous environment to the academic culture, social culture, and community of Gettysburg College.
 OLs play a crucial role in this process by working with a Resident Assistant and a group of 20-25 students to help them create relationships and ease the transition to this new environment.
 In order to be selected as an OL you must have at least a cumulative GPA of 2.25 and in good disciplinary standing.

-Residence Coordinators: RCs serve as RAs or CAs for their assigned location while also providing staff leadership for their building or complex.
+Residence Coordinators: RCs serve as RAs or CAs for their assigned location while also providing staff leadership for their building complex or area.
 RCs have at least one year of experience as part of the Residential & First-Year Programs staff.
 The role of RCs is critical to both the success and effectiveness of a building or complex staff.
-In addition to their responsibilities within their building or complex, each RC works closely with a team of Area RCs and their supervisors to provide guidance and leadership to the entire community.
-There are 9 RCs with 6 working in the First-Year Quads and 3 in the Upperclass Area.
+In addition to their responsibilities within their building or complex, each RC works closely with a team of area RCs and their supervisor to provide guidance and leadership to the entire community.
+There are nine RCs with six working in the first-year quads and three in the upperclass area.
 RCs are supervised by either the Residential Life Coordinators or the Assistant Director.

 Assistant Residential Life Coordinator for College Houses: The Assistant Residential Life Coordinator (ARLC) oversees the day-to-day operations of the College House program.
 The ARLC supports the House Leaders in their programming efforts and assists in maintaining a healthy, welcoming community.
-The ARLC also coordinates community-wide events that strengthens the relationship of Spark and Theme House residents.
-The ARLC also manages the transition of Spark Houses and application process for new Theme Houses.
+The ARLC also coordinates community-wide events that strengthen the relationship of College House residents.

 Staff Selection Information